tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - "plastic expression" occurs 5 times
 - "plastic value" occurs 3 times

-For example, He uses the word with all three of these qualifiers in the eighth paragraph:
+For example, he uses the word with all three of these qualifiers in the eighth paragraph:

 > But the new art differs from the art of the past also from the viewpoint of relationships.
 > If purely plastic expression is created by "the relationships" of line, plane surface, and color in their purely plastic values, then these means *exist only through their relationships.*